by Jill Wragg

 I offer those words of wisdom to those clamoring for racial statistics.

-This article appeared in The Havok Journal 8 July 2018.
+This article appeared in The Havok Journal on July 8, 2018.
 This article first appeared in Une Flic, and is reposted here with the permission of the original author.
 Jill Wragg is a retired police officer in Massachusetts.
 You can reach her at JKWragg@yahoo.com